JessButler/JessButler/README.md

 ## Hello!
 I'm a research fellow at the University of Aberdeen Centre for Health Data Science.<br>

+I'm a member of the Grampian COVID Surveillance team, a collaboration of NHS Grampian and the three Local Authorities in Grampian.
+I've done a [series of analyses of vulnerable communties](https://abdnchds.github.io/Grampian-Vulnerability-Resources/) to support the public health work in Grampian.

 ### NHS Networked Data Lab